ezeBalsamo/Yugi-Academy/docs/README.md

 We develop all with TDD, making different branches for every issue to resolve.
-After the works was done, we made a pull request adding our colleague as a reviewer who must do a code review and approve the pull request afterwards, or request changes if needed.
+After the works was done, we made a pull request adding our colleague as a reviewer who must do a code review and approve the pull request afterwards.
+In case changes are needed they were requested.

-We practically did all together but if we need to describe which things we work most alone, we can describe:
+If we need to describe which things we work most alone, we can describe:

 - Alexander Ezequiel Bálsamo